austinzheng/Cormorant/README.md

 **Basic types** include booleans (`true` and `false`), `nil`, floating-point numbers (e.g. `1.234`), and string literals (e.g. `"this is a string literal"`).

+**Syntax-quote** makes defining macros slightly less tedious.
+Use `'` to denote a normal quoted form.
+Use `` ` `` to denote a quote that should be syntax-quoted; within such a form `~` can be used to force evaluation of the unquote form, while `~@` can be used to force evaluation of a form to a collection whose elements are then spliced in.

 **Comments** start with a semicolon and continue until the end of the current line: `; this is a comment`